 The question becomes, how is Slack going to correct the slowing growth?
 The answer, or at least part of it, can be found in the Q2 FY20 earnings press release, where CFO Allen Shim said, “We remain focused on expansion within existing customers and growing our large enterprise customer base.”
 This approach to accelerating revenue growth through expansion is not unique to Slack and it is not surprising to hear.
 The “land and expand” strategy Shim describes is very much at the heart of the cloud vendor playbook.

 What is also critical for Slack is the second part of Shim’s statement.
 If Slack wants to accelerate revenue growth but also become a true enterprise cloud vendor (which it does), it needs to land more enterprise customers.
 It is really that simple.
-Well, in theory it should be simple, but there is the issue of Microsoft (Microsoft Teams) and Cisco (Webex Teams) standing in the way.
+Well, in theory, it should be simple, but there is the issue of Microsoft (Microsoft Teams) and Cisco (Webex Teams) standing in the way.
 Both Microsoft and Cisco have incumbency and strong long-standing relationships to call upon to keep Slack out.
 It is not to say Slack is not getting more opportunities to make their pitch and in some cases being selected, but it is certainly going to be a tough road ahead to accelerate both adoption and revenue growth.

 Beyond the strength of its competition, the fact that Slack also reported that they had $8.2M in credits to customers for service-level disruptions over the quarter is very problematic.
 The $8.2M credit itself is not the issue as they are not refunds, but the fact that they had significant outages in the first place is the issue.
 Specifically, Slack had three outages causing them to miss their 99.99% uptime SLA.
 If Slack wants to become an enterprise cloud vendor, this is not something that is going to land well with enterprises.
 Enterprise executives that are going to make the decision to jump to Slack cannot afford to have outages that cause significant disruptions.

 To make things worse, Slack has also recently lessened the magnitude of credit available to customers and extended the measurement period to make it easier to make the uptime SLA.
 The optics tied to this alone are not good for Slack.
-Not only was there a significant outage recently (three, to be precise) but now if an outage were to occur in the future, customers will have less credits available to them.
+Not only was there a significant outage recently (three, to be precise) but now if an outage were to occur in the future, customers will have fewer credits available to them.

 If you are an enterprise and are considering Slack, it will be critical to prepare appropriately for the aggressive push Slack is going to make to win/grab your business and logo.
-Beyond achieving the proper pricing, level of protections, and contractual flexibility, it is essential that you obtain commitments from Slack regarding SLA adherence beyond the watered down inadequate new standard.
+Beyond achieving the proper pricing, level of protections, and contractual flexibility, it is essential that you obtain commitments from Slack regarding SLA adherence beyond the watered-down, inadequate new standard.